igemuoft/igemuoft.github.io/_posts/2015-07-21-july-update.md

 and each item must have a direct meaning tying it to the data. *Everything* must mean something which can be interpreted meaningfully by the user.

-* Reaction node size: represents the flux of that reaction.
-Potential issues, what if multiple reactions facilitated, how to differentiate?
+* Reaction node size: Does not represent anything.
-* Metabolite node size: now it is static.
-Can be made to represent relative concentration of metabolite in the system?
+* Metabolite node size: Also does not represent anything.
-* Edges: edge thickness will be made to represent the flux of the reaction instead of reaction node size.
-This eliminates some ambiguity as to what is being represented.
-* Colours: TBD.
-Can include node colours, node border colours, edge colours, etc.
+* Edges: Edges are scaled, in terms of width and length, to represent flux values calcuated from COBRApy.
+* Colours: Different colors for reaction nodes and metabolites.
+* Shape: Can use shape to differentiate different types of metabolites.
 * Proximity: How can we customize proximity of nodes in order to convey useful information?
 Perhaps a 'relatedness' value can be produced by comparing which enzymes/metabolites are present in interconnected pathways.
 Does proximity